UoB-COMSM0166/2025-group-28/README.md

   - As a user who games on the go, I want the game to function offline with as many feautures as possible, so I can enjoy the game where I have no internet connection.

-Follwoing our paper protyping session .....
+Follwoing our paper protyping session and our requirement gathering, we held several workshops to refine the game design in terms of both story/aesthetics, and also finalsing our twist.